 The Group's inventories are measured at the lower of cost or net realisable value.
 Valuation of inventories is a key audit matter due to the demand and ability of the Group to sell the inventories in the future may be adversely affected by changes in market demand.
 There is judgement involved in assessing the level of inventory provision required in respect of slowmoving inventories.
+Our audit procedures included, among others, the following:

-- obtained an understanding of the methodology adopted by the management in estimating the fair values of the identifiable assets and liabilities: - discussed with management the key assumptions used in the cash flows forecast: - assessed and discussed with management on the reasonableness of the discount rate and growth rate: - analysed the sensitivity of key assumption by assessing the impact of changes to key assumption to recoverable amount of CGU; - engaged our valuation specialist to re-compute the discount rate and compared with the discount rate used in the cash flow forecast; and - determine the adequacy of the disclosures in the financial statements.
+- obtained an understanding of the methodology adopted by the management in estimating the fair values of the identifiable assets and liabilities; discussed with management the key - discussed with management the key assumptions used in the cash flows forecast; - assessed and discussed with management on the reasonableness of the discount rate and growth rate; - analysed the sensitivity of key assumption by assessing the impact of changes to key assumption to recoverable amount of CGU; - engaged our valuation specialist to re-compute the discount rate and compared with the discount rate used in the cash flow forecast; and - determine the adequacy of the disclosures in the financial statements.